gwr3n/inventoryanalytics/README.md

-A library dedicated to Inventory Analytics.
+A Python library dedicated to Inventory Analytics.